July 20, 2021

 The Manchester Jewish Museum Celebrates Identity and Commonality

-With a focus on guest experience, Citizens Design Bureau's renovation and addition elevates the museum’s ethos.
+With a focus on guest experience, Citizens Design Bureau’s addition and renovation elevates the museum’s ethos.

 The Manchester Jewish Museum, which opened July 1 after a two-year closure and the $8 million redevelopment, is welcoming guests into a space that asks them to explore their roots, identity, and social views with an open mind.
 “By using architecture, we’ve been able to convey a sense of exploration, as well as respect and understanding between cultures, and that’s what the museum is really about,” says Citizens Design Bureau founder Katy Marks, whose team was hired by the museum in 2016 for the renovation and addition.
 “We hope it becomes a place for starting conversions and celebrating diversity,”